-Daniel Béland, Philip Rocco and Alex Waddan, (Forthcoming, January 2016), Unfinished Fight: Federalism and the Battle over the Affordable Care Act in the States.
+Daniel Béland, Philip Rocco and Alex Waddan, (2016), Obamacare Wars: Federalism, State Politics, and the Affordable Care Act.
 Lawrence: University Press of Kansas.

 Daniel Béland and Pierre-Marc Daigneault (eds.)
-(Forthcoming, August 2015), Welfare Reform in Canada: Provincial Social Assistance in Comparative Perspective.
-Toronto: University of Toronto Press.
+(2015), Welfare Reform in Canada: Provincial Social Assistance in Comparative Perspective.
+Toronto: University of Toronto Press. [more]

 This edited volume provides a unique, up-to-date analysis of social assistance in the Canadian provinces.
 In addition to chapters devoted to each of the 10 provinces, the volume addresses issues such as activation, disability, gender inequality, immigration, First Nations, and public housing.

 Daniel Béland, Christopher Howard, and Kimberly J. Morgan (eds.)
 (2014), The Oxford Handbook of U.S. Social Policy.
 New York: Oxford University Press, 668 pages. [more]

 The US welfare state has long been a source of political contention and academic debate.
 This Oxford Handbook pulls together much of our current knowledge about the origins, development, functions, and challenges of American social policy.